theopenconversationkit/tock-react-kit/README.md

 ## Use as a module

-You can also use it as a module (i.e [Create React App](https://github.com/facebook/create-react-app)) and bundle it:
+You can install this package alongside its peer dependencies using the package manager of your choice, and then bundle it with the rest of your web application.
+For example with NPM:

 ```
-npm i tock-react-kit
-npm i @emotion/react@11
-npm i @emotion/styled@11
+npm i react@18 react-dom@18 @emotion/react@11 @emotion/styled@11 tock-react-kit
 ```

+Your bundler must support ESM modules, which is the case for Webpack, Rollup and Vite among others.

 ### Use in a React app